Liability is admitted

 Why is an admission made, and then withdrawn.
 Insurance companies will always look at the potential value of the compensation and they place a “reserve” on the case.
 A “reserve” is the amount of money an insurance company hypothetically sets aside to pay compensation in the case.
 How much time and expense an insurance company puts into a case will depend heavily on the reserve for compensation.
 If a case is worth £5,000 much less expense is worthwhile when compared with a case ten times the value.

 Insurance companies also like to keep the legal costs as low as possible.
-An early admission of liability means the Claimant’s solicitors are not running up a big bill investigation a case.
+An early admission of liability means the Claimant’s solicitors are not running up a big bill investigating a case.
 The insurance company will hope to settle the case without Court proceedings, so it controls the legal costs of the Claimant solicitors and does not have to instruct its own solicitors.

 The most common reason to withdraw an admission of liability is where new evidence comes to light.
 A new witness, an investigation by the Health and Safety Executive, or the possibility of insurance fraud are all reasons for withdrawal of the admission of liability.